Infomaniak/Public_Cloud_Kubernetes/manifest/README.md

 We'll use the proxy protocol to forward client IP from Octavia loadbalancer to the pod.

 - Generate a token on https://manager.infomaniak.com/v3/infomaniak-api
-- Edit manifest file to replace `leopez.de` domain name with yours.
+- Edit manifest file to replace `change_domain` domain name with yours.
 - Edit kustomization.yaml and replace `changeme` with the generated token.

 Apply the kustomize a first time: